-Select Read Fault Codes from the main menu.
+- Select Read Fault Codes from the main menu.

 Fault codes that show as stored status can be cleared.
-Any code that has present or current status needs to be addressed before you can clear that code.
+Any code with a present or current status needs to be addressed before you can clear that code.

 Mitsubishi Technical Service Bulletins update the Transmission’s Engine or Transmsimon control unit software.
 A Transmission Control Module (TCM) TSBs may program the shift solenoids and improve shift quality.
 The problems in this list do not affect all Mitsubishi transmissions.
-Mitsubishi automatic transmissions are reliable except for the 2014-2016 Mitsubishi vehicles equipped with CVT transmissions.
+Mitsubishi automatic transmissions are reliable except for the 2014-2016 vehicles equipped with CVT transmissions.

 The starting point is to check the basics, such as transmission fluid level and reading codes from the transmission control module.
 Reading the fault codes with a transmission scanner can help narrow the problem further.
 Internal Mitsubishi transmissions may need to be diagnosed and repaired by a transmission repair shop.